Archdiocese of Lyon: Political realignments

-From 879-1032 Lyon formed part of the Kingdom of Provence and afterwards of the second Kingdom of Burgundy.
+From 879 to 1032 Lyon formed part of the Kingdom of Provence and afterwards of the second Kingdom of Burgundy.
 In 1032 Rudolph III of Burgundy died, and the Burgundian kingdom eventually went to Conrad II.
 The portion of Lyon situated on the left (eastern) bank of the Saône became, at least nominally, an imperial city.
 Finally Archbishop Burchard II, brother of Rudolph, claimed rights of sovereignty over Lyon as inherited from his mother, Matilda, daughter of Louis IV of France; in this way the government of Lyon, instead of being exercised by the distant emperor, became a matter of dispute between the counts who claimed the inheritance and the successive archbishops.

 In 1025, the second Archbishop Burchard held a council at Anse, on the Saône some 28 km north of Lyon, attended by the archbishops of Vienne and Tarentaise, and nine bishops (Autunm Mâcon, Chalon-sur-Saône, Auxerre, Valence, Grenoble Uzès, Aosta, and Maurienne).
 At the council the bishop of Mâcon complained that Archbishop Burchard of Vienne had ordained priests from the abbey of Cluny, which was in his diocese and under his jurisdiction.
 Abbot Odilon testified for the archbishop of Vienne, but the council ruled that his actions were uncanonical and the archbishop of Vienne was made to apologize and make reparation.
 In the next year, however, the monks of Cluny obtained a privilege from Pope John XIX, which allowed their action.

 Pope Victor II (Gebhard) was appointed at Mainz in September 1054 by the Emperor Henry III, who had met there with representatives from Rome, including the Subdeacon Hildebrand, following the death of Pope Leo IX.
 Victor was known to be a promoter of church reform.
 He immediately appointed two papal vicars for France, Archbishop Raimbaud of Arles and Archbishop Pontius of Aix.
 The subdeacon Hildebrand, was sent to Lyon, where he held a council there in 1055, to deal with simoniacal bishops.
 In 1076, as Gregory VII, he deposed Archbishop Humbert (1063–76) for simony.